On this page

 This list provides the names of all licensed UK Kidney transplant units.

-Kidneys from deceased donors in the UK are allocated according to a complex process to ensure equity and fairness, which is described here.
+Kidneys from deceased donors in the UK are allocated according to a complex process to ensure equity and fairness (PDF).

-Some kidneys are donated by living donors.
-More information about the processes involved is given here.
+Some kidneys are donated by living donors - Read about the processes involved

 There are many factors that determine how long a listed patient may wait for a kidney transplant, such as blood group, tissue type and the degree of sensitisation.
 This leads to a variation between different centres.

-You can find the waiting times for each centre here.
+To find the waiting times for each centre please read the Annual Report on Kidney Transplantation (2014).

-Because of the many factors that affect the waiting times, we have developed a model where you can get an estimate of how long you might wait.
-This is available here. (note: this does not work on tablet devices).
+Because of the many factors that affect the waiting times, we have developed a model where you can get an estimate of how long you might wait (note: this does not work on tablet devices).

 Before using the model, you need to have a range of information to hand, including: